Gábor Kornél Tolnai: Construction of Tape Recorders

 Gábor Kornél Tolnai began to construct his own tape recorders In the early 1950s when tape technology penetrated.
 A tape recorder, or tape machine, is an audio-storage device that records and plays back sound, usually using magnetic tape.
 Magnetic tape transformed the recording industry, and by the late 1950s the vast majority of commercial recordings were being mastered on tape.

 Kornél Tolnai assumed already invented wire players and developed the design.
 Some companies were known for their excellent quality reel-to-reel tape recorders, i.e. Tandberg and Revox.
 Tandberg is a manufacturer of videoconferencing systems, located in Oslo, Norway (product development, sales and distribution) and New York City, United States (sales and distribution).
 Tandberg Radiofabrikk is now owned by LM Ericsson and the factories manufactured radios, computer equipment, language laboratories, television, tape recorders and stereo equipment.
 Tandberg built during the 50- and 60-century a global reputation in the fields of radio, television and tape recorders.
 In the 1950s and 1960s was Tandberg's tape recorder to be among the best.
-The magnetic tape which was in use in 1950s–1970s was 7-inch reel 1⁄4-inch-wide audio recording tapes, which were the prevalent and typical of consumer use.
+The magnetic tape which was in use in the 1950s–1970s was 7-inch reel 1⁄4-inch-wide audio recording tapes, which were the prevalent and typical of consumer use.
 ReVox is a brand name of Swiss audio equipment created by Studer in the 1950s.

 Kornél Tolnai constructed tape recorder for cafés, known as café machines.
 He designed and received patents on a tape recorder with a wide band up to 40-hour channels.
 Standard models are called "LP16" with 16 channels on 35 mm tape, duration 16 hours, Special versions "LP24" with 24 channels on 50 mm tape, duration 24 hours and Special versions "LP28" with 28 channels on 35 mm tape, duration 28 hours and Super "LP28" with 16-28 channels with variable channel width, duration 16–28 hours.